wp-plugins/mailpress/readme.txt

 * bug fix : subscription form now working when javascript or ajax not activated

-* Code Reviews
+* Code Reviews & changes
    - use of checked() function
+   - mp themes review + new mp theme TwentyTwelve
+   - New Mail > new way to add mailinglists (see 3 new add-ons)
-   - new ip geolocation provider: quova.com (required : 2 constants MP_Ip_quova_ApiKey & MP_Ip_quova_Secret)
+   - new ip geolocation provider : quova.com (required : 2 constants MP_Ip_quova_ApiKey & MP_Ip_quova_Secret)
-   - useragent search engine, datas and icons
+   - useragent search engine, datas, icons, tracking modules

 * Add-Ons
    - MailPress_comment : now subscription to comments can be checked by default (see settings)